-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty are developing and introducing a new course titled Intro to Policy and Research which will introduce students to principles of research in social work to introduce them sooner to those concepts.
-Faculty will also incorporate assignments in the statistics course which utilize contextual data sets to perform statistical analysis and make practice related decisions.
-These changes will improve the student's ability to understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+Faculty will continue to modify the new course titled Intro to Policy and Research which introduces students to principles of research in social work earlier in the curriculum.
+This change will not be measured on the assessment for one to two years as students receiving the curriculum change will be assessed at that time in their final semester of the program.
+Faculty will continue to incorporate assignments in the statistics course which utilize contextual data sets to perform statistical analysis and make practice related decisions.
+Lastly, faculty will meet in the summer of 2022 to complete an exam analysis to determine content and construct validity, to determine which areas of the specific competency the students were struggling with, and to make appropriate modifications to the exam.
+These changes will improve the students' ability to understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice, thereby continuing to push the cycle of improvement forward.

 Measure 4.2.
-(Direct - Cognitive & Affective Processing)

-Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
+(Direct - Values, Skills, Cognitive & Affective Processing Dimension) Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
 Students are evaluated by field instructors using the Field Instrument.
 This instrument measures student achievement across various dimensions related to each Competency.
 The Field Instrument assesses students on the Values, Skills, and Cognitive & Affective Processing dimensions.
 The measurement benchmark at NSU for each competency is 80%.
-This means that, at NSU, 80% of student's will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).
+This means that, at NSU, 80% of students will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).

-Analysis: In AC 2019-2020, the target was met.
-In AC 2019-2020 94% of 56 students met competency in the 2019-2020 assessment cycle.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to expand the field orientation to include digital resources for students and field instructors to see continuous improvement.
-The field orientation process allowed the department to ensure that field instructors were adequately oriented to the process and best practices of supervision and assessment of students.
-Providing a digital resource repository gave opportunities for faculty to further the resources useful for field instructors to guide students in their learning.
-Research curriculum was increased to support student competency and their ability to use research to inform practice in the field setting.
-As a result of these changes, in AC 2020-21, the target was met with 96% of 52 students meeting competency.
+Analysis: In AC 2020-21, the target was met.
+In AC 2020-21 97% of 59 students met competency in the 2020-21 assessment cycle.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty incorporated the use of research article analyses and presentations of those analyses in the research course to directly tie principles of research to informing the students' practice in the field internship.
+These changes improved the students' ability to understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice.
+As a result of these changes, in AC 2021-22, the target was met with 100% of 33 students meeting competency.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will incorporate the use of research article analyses and presentations of those analyses in the research course to directly tie principles of research to informing the student's practice in the field internship.
-These changes will improve the student's ability to understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, faculty will further incorporate the use of research article summaries and analyses and presentations of those analyses in the research course to directly tie principles of research to informing the students' practice in the field internship.
+These changes will continue to improve the students' ability to understand quantitative and qualitative research methods and their respective roles in advancing a science of social work and in evaluating their practice, thereby continuing to push the cycle of improvement forward.